Balancing Work and Size with Bounded Buffers

 If the overall length of all packets in $B_0$ is at least $\ell(q)$ then $B_0$ forms a block.
 Otherwise, add to $B_0$ a minimal set of packets $B_1$ starting from the first packet that is represented in $M^O_t$ and not covered by $B_0$ such that the overall length of packets in $B_0\cup B_1$ will be at least $\ell(q)$.
 In this case a set of packets that is covered by $B_0\cup B_1$ defines a block.
 Denote by $\ell(X)$ the overall length of packets and by $r_t(X)$ the overall required work in a set of packets $X$ at time $t$.
 A block $b$ that is mapped to a $\PO$ packet $q$ is called {\em fully mapped} to a packet $q$ at time $t$ if $\ell(b)\geq \ell(q)$ and $r_t(b)\geq r_t(q)$.
-Observe that it is possible that $\ell(B_0)$ will be less than its mapped $\PO$ mate.
-In this case $OPT$ may later accept packets that will not be accepted by $\PO$.
+Observe that it is possible that $\ell(B_0)$ will be less than its $\PO$ counterpart.
+In this case $\OPT$ may later accept packets that will not be accepted by $\PO$.